sagemath/trac_to_gh/Issue 9171.md

 # Issue 9171: cygwin: some test failures in sagedoc.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9171

 Original creator: was